karatelabs/karate/README.md

 ### Data-Driven Features

-If the argument passed to the [call of a `*.feature` file](#calling-other-feature-files) is a JSON array, something magical happens.
+If the argument passed to the [call of a `*.feature` file](#calling-other-feature-files) is a JSON array, something interesting happens.
 The feature is invoked for each item in the array.
-Each array element has to be a JSON object and for each object, the behavior will be as described above.
+Each array element is expected to be a JSON object, and for each object - the behavior will be as described above.

 But this time, the return value from the `call` will be a JSON array of the same size as the input array.
 And each element of the returned array will be the 'envelope' of variables that resulted from each iteration where the `*.feature` got invoked.

-Here is an example that combines the [`table`](#table) keyword with calling a `*.feature`. [`get`](#get) is used to 'distill' the result array of variable 'envelopes' into an array consisting only of `response` payloads.
+Here is an example that combines the [`table`](#table) keyword with calling a `*.feature`.
+Observe how the [`get`](#get) keyword is used to 'distill' the result array of variable 'envelopes' into an array consisting only of `response` payloads.

 ```cucumber
 * table kittens =